Skip to content

 Bars and restaurants are open all year, but the peak period for bars and restaurants is usually in the warm summer months.
 This means that these establishments usually hire lots of staff in the spring, when the climate starts to warm up.
 It’s possible to find jobs in bars and restaurants at any time of the year, but you can increase your chances of success by planning around the seasons.

 Ski hills and resorts usually hire most of their staff for the winter season.
 If you want to work at a ski resort, you can increase your chance of success by planning to apply before the start of ski season.
 Lots of ski hills start hiring a few months before they open — many even do their hiring for the winter season during the summer months!
+So, you might be better off applying for 2026 roles in a few short months, instead of aiming to work at a ski hill right away.

 About the author